-Please select the following link to proceed to the Aviation Occurrence Statistics 2008 to 2017
+Follow this link to the Aviation Occurrence Statistics 2008–2017

 The ATSB maintains its own database, the Safety Investigation Information Management System (SIIMS), in which all reported occurrences are logged, assessed, classified and recorded.
 The information contained within SIIMS is dynamic and subject to change based on additional and/or updated data.

 Occurrences are those notifications received by the ATSB that are assessed to meet accident and incident definitions for the purpose of entry into SIIMS.
 The legal basis for this assessment changed from 1 July 2003 with the introduction of the Transport Safety Investigators Act/Regulations 2003.

 Each year, the ATSB receives thousands of reports on accidents and incidents, collectively called occurrences, across the rail, marine and aviation transport modes.

 We use this occurrence data to prioritise independent investigations and to identify trends in transport safety.

 Statistical report format

 The ATSB has changed the way in which aviation statistics are presented.
 All statistics will be incorporated in a report and can be opened for viewing or downloaded.
 The report encompasses a rolling 10-year reporting cycle and replaces all individual spreadsheets previously available on the ATSB website.
 The data will be updated annually.